ADHD Coaching for Teens, College Students & Adolescents with ADHD

 A Certified ADHD Coach who is specifically trained and educated in helping young adults can help ease the transition, provide the support and teach the skills necessary to help students succeed and thrive.
 A Coach is not a therapist or a tutor, rather an advocate and partner to help individuals reach their full potential and achieve their goals.

-How does Coaching work?
+How does ADHD Coaching for teens, college students & adolescents work?

 Most people with ADHD have difficulty with their Executive Functioning, which regulates organization, planning, time management, working memory, impulse control and emotional regulation.